Towards quantum advantage via topological data analysis: Quantum speedups beyond Betti numbers

-Next, we consider a likely stronger input model which is widely-studied in the quantum machine learning literature.
-Specifically, we study the quantum-accessible data structure introduced in~\cite{kerenidis:qrs,kerenidis:qram}, which can generate quantum states proportional to the columns of the input matrix, together with a quantum state whose amplitudes are proportional to the 2-norms of the columns.
-When the input matrix is provided in this quantum-accessible data structure, the quantum-algorithmic methods of~\cite{gilyen:block, chakraborty:block} can be used to estimate its numerical rank in time $\bigO{\text{poly}(A_{\text{max}}, n)}$, where $A_{\text{max}} = \max_{i, j}|A_{ij}|$.
-The classical analogue of this quantum-accessible data structure is the $\ell^2$-sampling access model introduced in~\cite{tang:dequantization}, which brought forth the ``dequantization'' methods discussed in~\cite{chia:dequantization}.
-At present it is not clear whether assuming $\ell^2$-sampling access allows us to efficiently the estimate numerical rank using dequantization, or other methods.
+The classical analogue of this quantum-accessible data structure is the sampling and query access model introduced in~\cite{tang:dequantization}, which brought forth the ``dequantization'' methods discussed in~\cite{chia:dequantizations}.
+At present it is not clear whether assuming sampling and query access allows us to efficiently estimate the numerical rank using dequantizations, or other methods.
 Here both possibilities are interesting.
-Firstly, if numerical rank estimation remains equally hard with $\ell^2$-sampling access, then it shows that quantum algorithms relying on the methods of LGZ have a chance of maintaining their exponential advantage in more general scenarios.
-Secondly, if an efficient classical algorithm for numerical rank estimation is possible with $\ell^2$-sampling access, then this leads to new insights regarding the hardness of the one clean qubit model.
+Firstly, if numerical rank estimation remains equally hard with sampling and query access, then it shows that quantum algorithms relying on the methods of LGZ have a chance of maintaining their exponential advantage in more general scenarios.
+Secondly, if an efficient classical algorithm for numerical rank estimation is possible with sampling and query access, then this leads to new insights regarding the hardness of the one clean qubit model.
 Recall that we have shown that estimating the numerical rank of matrices specified via sparse access is $\mathsf{DQC1}$-hard (in the sense that, if a classical algorithm could do so efficiently given analogous access, then it can be used to efficiently solve all problems in $\mathsf{DQC1}$).
-Now for the sparse matrix case, the only difference between sparse access and $\ell^2$-sampling access is that the latter allows you to sample from a distribution whose probabilities are proportional to the 2-norms of the columns.
+Now for the sparse matrix case, the only difference between sparse access and sampling and query access is that the latter allows one to sample from a distribution whose probabilities are proportional to the 2-norms of the columns.
 Indeed, the other part (i.e., sampling from distributions whose probabilities are proportional to the squared entries of the columns) is straightforward when the matrix is specified via sparse access.
-This implies that, if $\ell^2$-sampling access allows us to efficiently estimate the numerical rank of sparse matrices, then producing samples according to the 2-norms of the columns of a sparse matrix is $\mathsf{DQC1}$-hard.
+This implies that, if sampling and query access allows us to efficiently estimate the numerical rank of sparse matrices, then producing samples according to the 2-norms of the columns of a sparse matrix is $\mathsf{DQC1}$-hard.
 This also holds for the log-local Hamiltonian setting, so it would also follow that sampling from a distribution proportional to the 2-norms of the columns of log-local Hamiltonians is $\mathsf{DQC1}$-hard.
+We summarize this observation in the proposition below.